Skip to Content

 • The higher “Super-Hero Zoom” Zoomline sends you flying Superman-style on your stomach for 5 blocks at a height of 11 stories.

 In addition to the cost of the ride, a digital photo package + a GoPro video of your ride can be purchased for $25.
+I did it, and cherish the video!

-My Experience on the SlotZilla Zipline
+My Experience on SlotZilla

 The staff was quick to get me “geared up”, and within ten minutes of arriving, I was strapped onto the line ready to fly.